epimorphics/elda/docs/E1.3.0-SNAPSHOT/index.md

 If you can't use port 8080
 --------------------------

-Your computer may already be using port 8080 for some local service.
+Your computer may already be using port 8080 for some other service.
 In that case, you can start Elda from the command line (this won't work when double-clicking in a file manager) with:

-    java -jar standalone.jar -Djetty.port=NNNN
+    java -jar standalone.jar -DhttpPort=NNNN

-To change the port number without having to supply a `-Djetty.port` command line option every time, in the Elda directory edit the configuration file `etc/jetty.xml` and change the line:

-    <Set name="port"><SystemProperty name="jetty.port" default="8080"/></Set>

-to:

-    <Set name="port"><SystemProperty name="jetty.port" default="NNNN"/></Set>

-where NNNN is the port number of your choice.

 if you need logging
 -------------------